onewelcome/identity-cloud-documentation/README.md

-# public-docs-parent
+# Onegini identity cloud documentation

-Public docs parent for our documentation on readthedocs
+Public docs for the Onegini identity cloud on readthedocs.